gnozl/RhymeEngine/docs/README.md

 - ✅ Feature 2: RhymeEngine::CreateWord(string) -- Creates a Word object using dictionary from string
 - ✅ Feature 3: RhymeEngine::CreateText -- Creates a Text object from a txt file
 - ✅ Feature 4: Text::PrintIPA -- Prints the entire Text object
+- ✅ Feature 5: FindRhymes
+- ✅ Feature 6: Print Rhyming Words in matching colors
+-
 **In Progress**:
-- ⏳ Feature 5: FindRhymes
-- ⏳ Feature 6: Print Rhyming Words in matching colors
+- 📋 Feature 7: Match words based on definitions
-- ⏳ Feature 7: Ask user to provide dictionary entry when missing
+- ⏳ Feature 8: Ask user to provide dictionary entry when missing

 **Planned**:

-- 📋 Feature 7: Match words based on definitions
-- 📋 Feature 8: Suggest words that are a closer rhyme/meaning match
+- 📋 Feature 9: Suggest words that are a closer rhyme/meaning match

 **Known Issues**:
 - Lots of words missing from dictionary
+- Some words, like flower & hour, do not rhyme in dictionary
+- Suffixes that double a consonant (fit -> fitting) are not found correctly
 - UTF-8 characters do not fit in char & cause crash